-- i) Collect samples in clean, air-tight glass jars supplied by the laboratory which will conduct the analysis or from a reliable laboratory equipment supplier. - ii) Label the samples with a unique code for each sample. - iii) Cool and store samples with cold packs or on ice. - iv) Promptly ship sample to the lab for analysis following chain of custody procedures. - v) All samples must be analyzed within the holding times for the laboratory analytical method specified by EPA. - b.
-Analytical Methods be analyzed within the holding time specified by the method.
+- i) Collect samples in clean, air-tight glass jars supplied by the laboratory which will conduct the analysis or from a reliable laboratory equipment supplier. - ii) Label the samples with a unique code for each sample. - iii) Cool and store samples with cold packs or on ice. - iv) Promptly ship sample to the lab for analysis following chain of custody procedures. - v) All samples must be analyzed within the holding times for the laboratory analytical method specified by EPA.

+b.
+Analytical Methods

+All soil samples must be analyzed using EPA methods, or by other OCD approved methods and must be analyzed within the holding time specified by the method.
 Below are laboratory analytical methods commonly accepted by OCD for analysis of soil samples analyzed for petroleum related constituents.
 Additional analyses may be required if the substance leaked, spilled or released has been anything other than petroleum based fluids or wastes.